eelab-dev/EEsizer/README.md

-# LLM-based AI Agent for Sizing of Analog and Mixed Signal Circuit
+# EEsizer: LLM-based AI Agent for Sizing of Analog and Mixed Signal Circuit

 ## Introduction